-Glass sculptor’s Ernest Vitin’s solo exhibition “WITHIN THE GLASS LABYRINTH” will be presented in Riga Art Space exhibition hall (Kungu Street 3) from February 1 to March 17, 2019.
+Glass sculptor’s Ernest Vitin’s solo exhibition “WITHIN THE GLASS LABYRINTH” presented in Riga Art Space exhibition hall (Kungu Street 3) from February 1 to March 17, 2019.
 This unique monumental glass installation will showcase an interaction of a variety of glass expressions – from a headstone to a labyrinth made of glass.
 The viewer will be enabled to integrate within the art itself.

 Each person’s way of life is a fascinating, sometimes frightening, sometimes misleading, enticing, and utterly captivating labyrinth – leading from one’s self to one’s self.
 The creative ways of glass sculptor Ernest Vitin have also been at times misleading, deceptive, imposing deadlocks, and yet, insightful and truthful.
 Within the Latvian contemporary art environment, Ernests Vitin has chosen to express his creative force in an unusual glass art manner.
 In pursuit of being peculiar, the artist discovered the technique of glass stacking, also called – layered glass technique, quite early on during his student years at the Art Academy of Latvia.
 Since then, Ernest has systematically developed and perfected his signature style.
 Glass stacking art is very demanding – they require ‘iron-like’ patience, ‘surgical’ precision and constructive-creative thinking.